shashijangra22/Drop-it/README.md

 - creating a directory structure
 - sharing a file with another user
 - view shared files
+- view and download files to your system
 - search files

 ## Getting Started